VGVentures/very_good_engineering/src/content/docs/navigation/navigation.md

 ---
-title: 🚗 Routing
+title: 🚗 Navigation
-description: Routing best practices.
+description: Navigation best practices.
 ---

-Routing is a crucial component of any app.
+Navigation is a crucial component of any app.
 A declarative routing structure is essential for building scalable apps that function seamlessly on both mobile and web platforms.
 At VGV, we recommend using the [GoRouter](https://pub.dev/packages/go_router) package for handling navigation needs, as it provides a robust and flexible solution for managing routes.

 ### GoRouter